Loading…

 The K-drama's success is partly responsible for the manhwa's readership in international markets.
 It's also a different story that shares an outline with the manhwa.
 If you watched the drama and enjoyed it, the manhwa will give you more of Jugyeong's internal voice and a different resolution.

 The most notable difference is pacing.
 The K-drama compresses the manhwa's early chapters and expands certain romantic beats for dramatic effect.
 Some relationships that develop gradually in the manhwa are accelerated for the episode structure.
-The manhwa's Seojun and Suho have more individual chapters dedicated to their respective arcs — the drama's handling of Seojun in particular takes a different direction than the manhwa's second half.
+The manhwa's Seojun and Suho have more individual chapters dedicated to their respective arcs; the drama's handling of Seojun in particular takes a different direction than the manhwa's second half.
 Neither treatment is wrong.
 They're different versions of the same characters, and which lands better often depends on which medium you encountered first.

-GODEEPER: For manhwa that got live-action adaptations and whether they're worth comparing — Manhwa with Anime Adaptations in 2026 →
+For manhwa that got live-action adaptations and whether they're worth comparing:

 7.5/10.
 True Beauty earns this score as a completed series with a specific premise that it works through honestly.
 Yaongyi's depiction of appearance anxiety is more accurate than most rom-com treatments allow.
 The love triangle's two male leads are differentiated in ways that make the series' resolution meaningful rather than formulaic.
 The pacing issues in the mid-run and the second half's extension beyond the natural emotional conclusion hold it from a higher score.

 The manhwa is better than the K-drama at what the original story was doing.
-Read it before watching — and read the side characters with more attention than the K-drama asks for.
+Read it before watching, and read the side characters with more attention than the K-drama asks for.

 About the author